How to be a successful landlord

 Both the current and previous governments recognised the need for reform in the UK's private rented sector, aiming to protect the 11 million private renters and improve the market for the 2.3 million landlords in England.

-The Renters’ Rights Bill focuses on addressing sub-standard properties and landlords, which should enhance overall rental standards and the desirability of renting a property.
+The Renters’ Rights Bill focuses on addressing substandard properties and landlords, which should enhance overall rental standards and the desirability of renting a property.
+It is expected to become law at some point during 2025.

 Key changes include banning no-fault (Section 21) evictions, preventing rent bidding wars, and extending "Awaab's Law" to private rentals, mandating swift action on damp and mould.
 The bill is still in draft form and subject to changes.